metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 ### Trusted and encrypted web sites

-Visit only known trusted web sites, preferably HTTPS, and check links before clicking them.
+Visit only known trusted web sites, preferably `HTTPS`, and check links before clicking them.

 Unencrypted web sites are subject to attack and the infomation you supply on such sites can end up in wrong hands.\